Cobb–Eickelberg Seamount chain: Seamounts

+1. Axial Seamount

 Axial Seamount is the youngest seamount in the Cobb Eickelberg Seamount chain.
 Since this is the most active of all the Cobb-Eickelberg Seamounts, it is studied the most: to help understand the dynamics of seamounts, volcanic activity, earthquakes, biodiversity, geology and chemistry.
 The Axial Volcano is about 700 meters higher than the Juan de Fuca Ridge and about 1,000 meters higher than the front of the flanking basins on either side.
 The Axial Volcano plateaus on top, and has a relatively smooth relief, with a rectangular shape of size 3 km x 8 km.
 42% of the lava surrounding the volcano ranges from ropy, whorly, or lineated pāhoehoe to jumbled chaotic form.
 The remaining area is mostly pillow basalt.
 Colonial protozoans, bacterial mats, pogonophorans, metazoans, polychaetes, bivalves, tubeworms, copepods and many other organisms are found in the region where there are hydrothermal vents present in the caldera.
 This helps with the study of varying biodiversity at great depths.

 Axial seamount is the only active seamount in the chain, because it is on top of the Cobb hotspot.
 All the other seamounts in this chain are inactive because their source of magma, the Cobb hotspot, has moved out from underneath them.